holographicSol/PySubPlexed/devopment_10_(memory_experiment)/README.txt

 	by handing an address back from the daemon instead of the results?

 Answer:
 	Yes.
-However for many expressions it is still tough to beat procedural performance in python in this way.
+However for many expressions (like typical math) it is still tough to beat procedural performance in python in this way.

 Conclusion:
 	PySubPlex some things, and not others for best performance.